 Catherine O’Brian, N.H.
 State Council on the Arts

-2013 N.H.
-Poetry Out Loud regional semi-finals begin March 5
+2014 NH Poetry Out Loud regional semi-finals begin March 4

 Poetry Out Loud is a national recitation competition for high school students and is initiated and funded through a partnership between the National Endowment for the Arts and the Poetry Foundation.
 Funds are provided to state arts agencies to implement Poetry Out Loud in high schools around the country.
 The N.H.
 State Council on the Arts sponsors the program in New Hampshire.

-New Hampshire is fortunate to have many local partners for the 2013 New Hampshire Poetry Out Loud program, including the Putnam Foundation, the Daniel Thomas and Karen K. Moran Charitable Funds of the N.H.
-Charitable Foundation, the New Hampshire Writers Project, the Arts Alliance of Northern New Hampshire, CavanKerry Press, the Frost Place, the Poetry Society of New Hampshire, Toadstool Bookstores, and Hannaford Supermarkets, as well as New England College, Southern New Hampshire University, the University of New Hampshire, Plymouth State University and Plymouth State University’s School of Graduate Studies.
-Additional support comes from Gibson’s Bookstore and Water Street Books.
+In addition to the N.H.
+State Council on the Arts, the N.H.
+Department of Cultural Resources, the National Endowment for the Arts and the Poetry Foundation, partners for the 2014 New Hampshire Poetry Out Loud program include: the Putnam Foundation, a donor advised fund of the N.H.
+Charitable Foundation; the New Hampshire Writers Project; the Arts Alliance of Northern New Hampshire; CavanKerry Press; the Frost Place; the Poetry Society of New Hampshire; Toadstool Bookshops; Jean’s Playhouse; New England College; Southern New Hampshire University; the University of New Hampshire and Plymouth State University’s School of Graduate Studies.
+Additional support comes from Gibson’s Bookstore, RiverRun Bookstore and Water Street Bookstore.

-New England College is offering $20,000 scholarships to each of the 37 high school champions, should they choose to enroll at NEC.
-Southern New Hampshire University is offering renewable merit scholarships of $4,000 - $12,000 to high school champions and alternate champions, should they decide to attend SNHU.
+New England College is offering $20,000 annual scholarships to each of the high school champions, should they choose to enroll there.

 The N.H.
 State Council on the Arts is a publicly funded agency within New Hampshire's Department of Cultural Resources.
 It began in 1965 with the passage of a law designed “to insure that the role of the arts in the life of our communities will continue to grow and play an ever more significant part in the education and welfare of our citizens.”
 Funding comes from state appropriations and from the National Endowment for the Arts.
 Learn more about the N.H.
 State Council on the Arts at www.nh.gov/nharts.